Department of Bantu Education

-The Department of Bantu Education was an organisation created by the National Party government of South Africa in 1953.
+The Department of Bantu Education was an organization created by the National Party of South Africa in 1953.
 The Bantu Education Act, 1953 provided the legislative framework for this department.

 Function of the department

-Before the Bantu Education Act was passed apartheid in education tended to be implemented in a haphazard and uneven manner.
-The purpose of the act was to consolidate Bantu education, i.e. education of black people, so that discriminatory educational practices could be uniformly implemented across South Africa.
+Before the Bantu Education Act was passed, apartheid in education tended to be implemented in a haphazard and uneven manner.
+The purpose of the act was to consolidate Bantu education, i.e., education of black people, so that discriminatory educational practices could be uniformly implemented across South Africa.
 Previously, black education was administered by provincial governments.
 With the creation of the department, the central national government assumed control of all black education in South Africa.
 Racial segregation in education became mandatory under the Act.

 Initially, a poll tax levied solely on black South Africans was collected to pay for Bantu education.
-In 1972 the government started using general taxes collected from whites to fund a portion of black education.
+In 1972, the government started using general taxes collected from White South Africans to fund a portion of black education.
 One of the hallmarks of Bantu education was a disparity between the quality of education available to different ethnic groups.
-Black education received one-tenth of the resources allocated to white education; throughout apartheid, black children were educated in classes with teacher:pupil ratios of 1:56.
-Dilapidated school buildings, a lack of textbooks, and poor teacher training were problems which the department was never able (or willing) to address.
+Black education received one-tenth of the resources allocated to white education; throughout apartheid, black children were educated in classes with teacher-pupil ratios of 1:56.
+Dilapidated school buildings, a lack of textbooks, and poor teacher training were problems that the department was never able (or willing) to address.